Alvin H. Danenberg, DDS • Nutritional Periodontist

 When you fast, you refrain from eating food, but you still drink water.
 However, you don’t have to limit yourself to just water.
 You could include other non-caloric beverages, such as herbal tea and black coffee.
-Interestingly, fats will not affect the benefits of fasting, so you could add ghee or coconut oil in the tea or coffee you drink.
+Interestingly according to Dr. Jason Fung, fats will not affect the benefits of fasting, so you could add ghee or coconut oil in the tea or coffee you drink.

 In addition to drinking non-caloric beverages, you should take a multi-mineral supplement.
 I personally used Standard Process’s Organic Bound Minerals, which is gluten-free.
 It’s a blend of kelp and alfalfa.
 My regimen was two tablets, three time a day while fasting.

 On Tuesday night, I finished my normal dinner about 7 PM.
 Other than water, I had nothing the rest of the night.
 On Wednesday morning, I took my multi-mineral supplements and drank two cups of coffee that included my homemade ghee and coconut oil.
 For the remainder of the day, I only drank filtered water or herbal tea, in which I added some coconut oil.
 On Thursday, I followed the same routine –coffee with ghee and coconut oil in the morning, multi-mineral supplements, water when thirsty, and some tea with coconut oil later in the day.
 I broke my fast with dinner around 7 PM on Thursday night.
 In total, I fasted from 7 PM on Tuesday until 7 PM on Thursday night – 48 hours.